qapla-it/php-sdk/README.md

-# QAPLA API for PHP
+# QAPLA' API for PHP

-This repository contains the PHP SDK that make your PHP app consume the Qapla API.
+This repository contains the PHP SDK that make your PHP app consume the Qapla' API.

 ## Setup

-QAPLA PHP SDK can be installed:
+QAPLA' PHP SDK can be installed:

 ```sh
 git clone https://github.com/qapla-it/php-sdk.git